By Ken Rossignol

 The public pays the budget for law enforcement but very little accountability about misconduct or law officers breaking law trickles out.

-The latest such incident involving Lt.
-Julie Yingling was revealed in THE CHESAPEAKE TODAY.
-In that affair, it is alleged that Lt.
-Yingling falsified pay records to steal overtime when she was actually sitting at home instead of working.
-Sheriff Cameron declined to comment but since the news was provided to the public he reassigned her from sitting at home on paid administrative leave and assigned her to work as a jail guard.
+The latest such incident involving a senior deputy was revealed in THE CHESAPEAKE TODAY.
+In that affair, it is alleged that the deputy falsified pay records to steal overtime when actually was sitting at home instead of working.
+Sheriff Cameron declined to comment but since the news was provided to the public he reassigned the deputy from sitting at home on paid administrative leave and assigned to work as a jail guard.
 Ultimately, the entire affair may have been yet another play by the good ole boys club and the deputy remained on the job.